lawrennd/old_talks/_mlai/week6.md

 This gives us an idea of what our predictions are.
 These are the predictions that are consistent with data and our prior.
 Try plotting different numbers of predictions.
 You can also try plotting beyond the range of where the data is and see what the functions do there.

-Rather than sampling from the posterior each time to compute our predictions, it might be better if we just summarised the predictions by the expected value of the output funciton, $f(x)$, for any particular input.
-If we can get formulae for this we don't need to sample the values of $f(x)$ we might be able to compute the distribution directly.
+Rather than sampling from the posterior each time to compute our predictions, it might be better if we just summarised the predictions by the expected value of the output funciton, $\mappingFunction(x)$, for any particular input.
+If we can get formulae for this we don't need to sample the values of $\mappingFunction(x)$ we might be able to compute the distribution directly.
 Fortunately, in the Gaussian case, we can use properties of multivariate Gaussians to compute both the mean and the variance of these samples.

 ### Properties of Gaussian Variables